InnerSourceCommons/ispo-working-group/docs/slides/innersource-summit.md

 ***The ISPO working group can be your force multiplier!***

-* Produce content at lower cost collaboratively
+* Produce content at a lower cost collaboratively
 * Get feedback from deeply experienced people in your niche

 <!-- Slide 17: Closing Point of View

 We want people to take the work in their company backlog and align it to what is being contributed in this working group.

-E.g. in peoples' company backlog there are tickets that talk about them working and building this out in the InnerSource Commons." -->
+E.g., in peoples' company backlog, some tickets talk about them working and building this out in the InnerSource Commons." -->

 ---